siteorigin/siteorigin-unwind/readme.txt

 == Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. Login to your WordPress installation, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.